10 Famous Vietnamese Musicians in the 20th Century

 le phuong composer

 Le Phuong Composer and his famous song.
-Photo: internet
+Photo: Internet

 Le Thuong (1914-1996) is one of the pioneering Vietnamese composers writing new music with the well-known song Ban Dan Xuan (Spring Recital).
 During the period in the North, Le Thuong also composed other works such as The Sound of Instrument at Night, A Green Day, On the Yangtze River, and Autumn on Kinh Chau Island.

-Le Thuong was one of the first people to write musician stories and left the best songs such as Nàng Hà Tiên (Ha Tien Girl), Human History, Hoa Thủy Tiên (Daffodils).
-Most especially, the trio of Hòn Vọng Phu (Stone Waiting for Husband) is a very well-known work of Vietnamese new music.
+Le Thuong was one of the first people to write music stories and left the best songs such as Nàng Hà Tiên (Ha Tien Girl), Human History, Hoa Thủy Tiên (Daffodils).
+Most especially, the trio of Hòn Vọng Phu (Stone Waiting for Husband) is a well-known work of Vietnamese new music.
 Van Cao also acknowledged the influence of Le Thuong with a musical style derived from Vietnamese traditional music.

 Hòn Vọng Phu (Stone Waiting for Husband)

-For a long time, Le Thuong and musician Le Cao Phan were in charge of the band Mang Non for children, broadcasting fairy tales, folk songs, and children’s songs.
-And along with Nguyen Xuan Khoat, Le Thuong, he is considered as the opening musicians of children with the songs Tuổi Thơ (Childhood), Con Mèo Mà Trèo Cây Cau (The cat climbs the areca tree), Thằng Bé Tí Hon (The little boy)… The most famous is Thằng Cuội (Mr. Cuoi) that is often sung by children during the Mid-Autumn Festival in Vietnam.
+Along with Nguyen Xuan Khoat and Le Thuong, he is also considered the opening musician of children with the songs Tuổi Thơ (Childhood), Con Mèo Mà Trèo Cây Cau (The Cat Climbs the Areca Tree), and Thằng Bé Tí Hon (The Little Boy).
+The most famous is Thằng Cuội (Mr. Cuoi), often sung by children during the Mid-Autumn Festival in Vietnam.

 9. Doan Chuan Composer